-Location

-Give references to the official website pages with description of take-off, landing etc.
+Location Give references to the official website pages with description of take-off, landing etc. (Specific rules if any.)

-Take-off method
+Take-off method Describe.

-Describe.

 Flight boundaries

 Specify controlled airspace or other areas where flights by competing gliders are prohibited or restricted, if any.
 Such areas shall be precisely marked on published maps.